 The Wine Has No Bitter

 The only place it doesn’t get time to get to is at the back of the throat.
-Because at the back of the throat are the bitters and wine typically doesn’t have bitters.
+Because at the back of the throat are the bitters, and wine typically doesn’t have bitters.
 So you can taste wines quite effectively and spit them out.
-It’s pretty rare to see people who are on vacation doing that, but professionals do it.
+It’s rare to see people on vacation doing that, but professionals do it.
 What’s funny is that you can’t do that with beer.
 You can’t taste and then spit the beer out.
 The reason is some of the most important flavors in beer are the bitters.
 So you’re spitting the best part out.

 Start With White

 In a wine tasting in the winery, they’re going to start with a white typically, and they’re going to go to a lighter red and then a darker red, and finally, whatever their most popular wine is.
 And that’s a way in which your palate can kind of work its way up from similar flavors to more complex flavors.
 It’s also because these big reds stick themselves to your palate.
 So make sure that in between tastings, you eat something to clean that palate.
 So you have a little more room to try the next one.
 So that’s wine tasting.
 I hope you enjoyed it.